 If the person/company who has comments made about them can prove that the comments aren’t true and that a third party would judge their character based on the comments, then they may have a claim against you/your company.

-If you have concerns about comments made on your social media profile or comments you or your company have made on social media, please contact our Digital Media & Technology team in Parramatta and Norwest.
+If you have concerns about comments made on your social media profile or comments you or your company have made on social media, please contact our Digital Media & Technology team in Parramatta, Norwest and Penrith.